Elderjs/docs/elderguide.com/elderjs.md

 ### data() Function Spec

-Whether you’re building a personal blog or complex data driven SEO site, a route's `data` function is the recommend place to fetch (from a db, api, or other source) and prepare data to be consumed by your Svelte templates.
+Whether you’re building a personal blog or complex data driven SEO site, a route's `data` function is the recommend place to fetch (from a db, api, or other source) and prepare data to be consumed by your templates.

 Here is the function signature for a `route.js` data function: